Itai-Nelken/BalenaEtcher-arm/README.md

 ## Uninstall
-If you installed from [Pi-Apps](https://github.com/Botspot/pi-apps), the you can also uninstall it from there. to manually uninstall, type in terminal the following:
+If you installed from [Pi-Apps](https://github.com/Botspot/pi-apps), the you can also uninstall it from there. to manually uninstall, type the following in terminal :
 ```sh-session
 $ sudo apt purge -y balena-etcher-electron
 ```